llafuente/language-spec/language.md

 # Language

-Here is part of the pylosophy of the language.
+Here is part of the philosophy of the language.
 Our core basics.

-Configure the compiler is part of the language and not part of a toolchain.
+Unlike Groucho Marx: "Those are my principles, and if you don't like them... well, I have others" we love ours :)

-Code must be `grepable`
+Code must be `grep-able`

-Allow use to generate code at compile time.
+Allow use to generate code at compile time (meta-programming).

-Public function can be overriden with your implementation.
+Public functions can be overridden with your implementation.
+This enables fast bug-fixing and adding features to libraries.

+No toolchain: just the compiler.
-No toolchain.
-Compilation, testing, code coverage and documentation generation is in fact the language.
+Configuration, compilation, testing, code coverage, documentation generation, package manager... are in fact: language features so the compiler handle it.

-One statement or expression per line, semicolon is optional but this rule not.
+One statement per line, semicolon is optional but this rule not.

+No runtime overhead if possible, use meta-programming over rtti.

+Help developers trace their programs.

 <!--